biharigithub/social-and-marketing-stock-price-predictive-model/README.md

-# social-and-marketing-stock-price-predictive-model

-Here's a sample **GitHub README** template for your "Social and Marketing Stock Price Predictive Model" project:

----

 # Social and Marketing Stock Price Predictive Model

 This repository contains a machine learning model that predicts stock prices based on social and marketing data.
 By analyzing trends and patterns in online activities, marketing campaigns, and financial metrics, the model provides actionable insights for investors and marketers.